ademola-raimi/potato-orm/README.md

 **Potato ORM**
 ================
 ----------
-Potato-ORM is based on concept borrowed from the Laravel frame work.
+Potato-ORM is based on concepts borrowed from the Laravel framework.
 It is a package that can perform the basic CRUD (create, read, update and delete) operations.

 **Installation**
 -------